close

 Words: 1324|Pages: 3|7 min read

-In the antebellum era, there was an inextricable link between the issue of slavery, and the call for states’ rights and the weakening of the federal platform.
+In the antebellum era, there was an inextricable link between the issue of slavery and the call for states’ rights and the weakening of the federal platform.
 These rights reserved a set of powers for state governments, powers that the federal government could not touch.
-The divisions brought about by the issue of slavery led the South to make calls for these rights, as founding fathers had previously limited them, in order ratify a Constitution and secure a united nation.
+The divisions brought about by the issue of slavery led the South to make calls for these rights, as founding fathers had previously limited them, in order to ratify a Constitution and secure a united nation.
 The reason why these two issues became so closely related can be seen through federal reaction to the growing economic and social tensions between the North and the South.
 Economically, the North was developing industrially and commercially, whereas the South remained in agrarian ways, heavily dependent on slaveholding.
-In the North, an economic system that saw no need for slavery, combined with the distaste of Southern slaveholding ideology, led to the development of an abolitionist fervour in the North that condemned their counterpart’s way of life.
-It was the political involvement in attempted appeasement of a divided nation, that intensified the struggle between Southern plantation masters and Northern industrialists for control of the federal government, ultimately sparking southern calls for states’ rights.
-The south believed that such method of self-government was the only way to protect the practice of slavery and in turn their livelihoods, as federal government were not prepared to give them what they wanted.
+In the North, an economic system that saw no need for slavery, combined with the distaste of Southern slaveholding ideology, led to the development of an abolitionist fervor in the North that condemned their counterpart’s way of life.
+It was the political involvement in attempted appeasement of a divided nation that intensified the struggle between Southern plantation masters and Northern industrialists for control of the federal government, ultimately sparking southern calls for states’ rights.
+The South believed that such a method of self-government was the only way to protect the practice of slavery and in turn their livelihoods, as the federal government was not prepared to give them what they wanted.

 Get a custom paper now from our expert writers.